alimon808/docs/docs/csharp/tutorials/inheritance.md

 [!code-csharp[Inheritance](../../../samples/snippets/csharp/tutorials/inheritance/base-and-derived.cs#2)]

-In addition to the members that it inherits from `Publication`, the `Book` class defines the following unique members and member overrides:
+In addition to members that it inherits from `Publication`, the `Book` class defines the following unique members and member overrides:

 - Two constructors

-  The two `Book` constructors share three common parameters.
-Two, *title* and *publisher*, correspond to parameters of the `Publication` constructor.
-The third is *author*, which is stored to a public immutable `Author` property.
+  The two `Book` constructors share three common parameters: *title* and *publisher* correspond to parameters of the `Publication` constructor and *author*, which is stored to a public immutable `Author` property.
 One constructor includes an *isbn* parameter, which is stored in the `ISBN` auto-property.

   The first constructor uses the [this](../language-reference/keywords/this.md) keyword to call the other constructor.
 Constructor chaining is a common pattern in defining constructors.
 Constructors with fewer parameters provide default values when calling the constructor with the greatest number of parameters.

-  The second constructor uses the [base](../language-reference/keywords/base.md) keyword to pass the title and publisher name to the base class constructor.
+  The second constructor uses the [base](../language-reference/keywords/base.md) keyword to pass the title, publisher name and publication type to the base class constructor.
 If you don't make an explicit call to a base class constructor in your source code, the C# compiler automatically supplies a call to the base class' default or parameterless constructor.

 - A read-only `ISBN` property, which returns the `Book` object's International Standard Book Number, a unique 10- or 13-digit number.
 The ISBN is supplied as an argument to one of the `Book` constructors.
 The ISBN is stored in a private backing field, which is auto-generated by the compiler.